 \subsection{MBN-SO: Ensemble selection with optimization-like criteria}

-When the number of classes $c$ is given, we use optimization-like criteria to generate the weights of the base models.
-We follow the comparison conclusion on the optimization-like criteria \cite{vendramin2010relative}, and pick the 4 best criteria, which are the silhouette width criterion (SWC), point-biserial (PB), PBM, and variance ratio criterion (VRC), respectively.
-Because they are defined in Euclidian spaces, we take the low-dimensional representations $\{\y_{z,i}\}_{z=1}^Z$ of the MBN base models for evaluation.
-We omit the subscript $z$ for simplicity in this subsection.
-The criteria are described as follows:
+MBN-SO follows the comparison conclusion on the optimization-like criteria \cite{vendramin2010relative}, and picks four best criteria, which are the silhouette width criterion (SWC), point-biserial (PB), PBM, and variance ratio criterion (VRC), respectively.
+Because they are defined in Euclidian spaces, MBN-SO takes the low-dimensional representations $\{\y_{z,i}\}_{z=1}^Z$ of the MBN base models for evaluation.
+Due to the length limitation of the paper, we present the four criteria in Appendix C of the Supplementary Material.